What Does Lilac Flower Mean and Symbolise?

 What is the Cultural Significance of Lilac Flowers?

-In Japan, the Ainu used stem poles from Lilacs as protection from evil.
+In Japan, the Ainu used stem poles from lilacs as protection from evil.
 The tradition instructs that the poles be placed specifically on the eastern side of the lodge during death ceremonies along with where the bear feasts were held.

 What is the Spiritual Influence of Lilac Blooms?